Prasad131/Prasad131.github.io/about.md

 layout: default
 title: About
 ---
-# About page
+# About Durga Prasad Pydi

-This page tells you a little bit about me.
+I am a PhD scholar at Department of Mechanical Engineering in IIT Madras.

+My research interesets include